-- any reclassification of Texas Instruments common stock; - a consolidation, merger or combination involving Texas Instruments; or - a sale or conveyance to another person of all or substantially all of the property and assets of Texas Instruments, in which holders of Texas Instruments common stock would be entitled to receive stock, other securities, other property, assets or cash for their Texas Instruments common stock, holders of notes will generally be entitled thereafter to convert their notes into the same type of consideration received by Texas Instruments common stock holders immediately prior to one of these types of events
+- any reclassification of Texas Instruments common stock; - a consolidation, merger or combination involving Texas Instruments; or - a sale or conveyance to another person of all or substantially all of the property and assets of Texas Instruments,

 You may in certain situations be deemed to have received a distribution subject to United States federal income tax as a dividend in the event of any taxable distribution to holders of Texas Instruments common stock or in certain other situations requiring a conversion price adjustment.
 See "United States Federal Income Tax Considerations."